clickup/ent-framework/docs/classes/Island.md

 ▸ **shardNos**(): `Promise`<readonly `number`[]\>

-Returns all Shards on the first available Client (master, then replicas).
+Returns all Shards on the best available Client (preferably master, then replicas).
+If some Clients are unavailable, tries its best to infer the data from other Clients.

+The method queries ALL clients in parallel, because the caller logic anyways needs to know, who's master and who's replica, as a side effect of the very 1st query after the Client creation.
+We infer that as a piggy back after calling Client#shardNos().

 #### Returns